P1Analytics/Thesis/README.md

     Resource  historical data resource ID: 155918 from : 2017-08-24T09:25:49.323Z to 2017-08-31T09:25:49.080Z with steps per hour [32.34, 32.34, 32.34, 32.473637, 33.4425, 34.259167, 34.75733, 34.365334, 33.32, 32.764668, 32.570587, 32.36722, 32.3155, 32.3068, 32.241306, 31.868149, 31.868149, 31.85, 31.838118, 31.808867, 31.826338, 31.822662, 31.832302, 31.852188, 31.842134, 31.841246, 31.85319, 32.140522, 33.013374, 33.919827, 34.664608, 34.72307, 32.34, 32.34, 32.34, 31.85, 31.85, 32.34, 31.85, 31.85, 31.85, 31.85, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 31.367912, 31.374935, 31.410751, 31.416487, 31.51673, 31.94285, 32.77366, 33.64148, 34.232605, 33.768044, 32.68922, 32.30267, 32.140594, 31.958946, 31.87191, 31.852951, 31.830269, 31.64, 31.46889, 31.456898, 31.3657, 31.385254, 31.381018, 31.41322, 31.534771, 31.668463, 31.79291, 31.836, 31.869188, 32.38108, 33.044456, 33.666306, 33.827496, 32.96945, 32.38393, 32.23478, 32.038074, 31.907423, 31.856163, 31.844433, 31.838556, 31.69923, 31.6932, 31.511343, 31.412098, 31.391008, 31.380096, 31.443954, 31.619139, 31.776262, 31.830036, 31.832235, 31.799591, 31.84828, 32.09569, 32.928936, 33.33732, 33.126163, 32.188957, 31.83223, 31.623442, 31.422161, 31.361742, 31.356749, 31.3123, 30.906296, 30.886333, 30.878448, 30.859062, 30.843264, 30.859325, 30.861336, 30.849495, 30.85837, 30.85697]

-## "Staring at" the data
+## "Gazing at" the data
+      When you gaze long into an abyss, the abyss also gazes into you

-What do these sensors collect?
+__What do these sensors collect?__

 - Power consumption